 Ok, so you’ve just been in an accident and know you need to go to a Collision Reporting Centre, but what do you need to bring?

 One of the most important things is your vehicle, even if you need to have it towed there, because an officer will inspect it for damage.
-You’ll also need your driver’s license, insurance policy number, and registration, plus the information you collected about the other drivers involved.
+Your insurer will use that information to decide if the car is a write-off or not.
+You’ll also need these items:

 Determining which reporting centre to visit

 Another common question that drivers have after an accident is, “can I visit any Collision Reporting Centre?”
-The answer, unfortunately, is no: even if you live in another city or province, you still have to file the report at a centre in the city where the accident occurred.
+The answer, unfortunately, is no: even if you live in another city or province, you still have to file the report at a centre inside the municipality where the accident occurred.
+This can get tricky if you commute to work or take back roads, so it always pays off to ask an officer where you need to go.

-If you’re not sure where the nearest reporting centre is, you can find a full list of Ontario collision reporting centres here to choose the closest city to where the accident happened.
+If you’re not sure where the nearest reporting centre is, you can find a full list of Ontario’s locations here to find the closest city to where the accident happened.

 You can file an accident report without involving your auto insurance provider

 One thing that drivers often want to know is whether going to a reporting centre means your car insurance provider will automatically find out, but that’s not the case.
-If you don’t plan to make a claim and don’t want your insurance provider to know about the accident, know that you can do this.
+If you don’t plan to make a claim and don’t want your insurance provider to know about the accident, know that you can do this (but if if it’s over $2,000 in damages then they’ll find out eventually anyway).

-However, many insurance carriers make mandatory reporting a part of their policy agreements.
+However, many insurance carriers make reporting car damage mandatory in their policy agreements, so it’s usually a good idea to do it anyway.
 Even if that doesn’t apply to your situation, you may find yourself in a pickle with your insurance carrier if they find out from someone other than you—such as the other driver’s insurance company.

 Car accidents are frightening and unnerving, but being prepared for what comes next can help you stay calm in a scary situation.
 Just remember to collect as much information as possible at the accident scene, and then make your way to a Collision Reporting Centre as soon as possible with all your identification and registration, and all the information and evidence you collected at the scene of the accident.